Korean MMA fighters have been a force to reckon with for nearly two decades.

 Zombie had fast, accurate hands, great takedown defense and grappling with an iron chin.

 He got his start and nickname by fighting like so many other Korean fighters by marching straight forward and winging power shots.
+His two fights with Leonard Garcia yielded an all-time classic brawl and a beautiful twister sub win.

 Chan Sung Jung evolved into a good counter puncher with underrated head movement and excellent finishing skills.
+He set records with 7 “performance of the night” bonuses and one of the fastest KOs of all time.

-The title fight against Jose Aldo was close for a few rounds until Zombie dislocated his shoulder in the fourth.
+His title fight against Jose Aldo was close for a few rounds until Zombie dislocated his shoulder in the fourth.
 Aldo, who doesn’t rely on his grappling, mixed in some takedowns which made the fight easier for him.

 Featherweight happens to be the toughest division after Lightweight when it comes to talented fighters.